Performance Review Survey Questions: How Employees Really Experience Your Review Process

 Typical rhythm:

 Avoid survey fatigue by clearly communicating purpose and planned follow-up actions.
-Employees in Germany, Austria, and Switzerland usually appreciate transparency on how results feed into concrete changes.
+Keep pulses short: surveys under 5 minutes with 10–15 questions have noticeably higher completion rates, while long questionnaires sharply increase drop-off (Infeedo).
+Employees in Germany, Austria, and Switzerland also appreciate transparency on how results feed into concrete changes.

 To build trust and stay safe from a data protection and Betriebsrat perspective, you should: